LibCMaker/LibCMaker/README.md

 6. Dirent is tested only on Windows.

-7. wxWidgets is tested only on Linux and on Windows.
+7. wxWidgets is tested on Linux, Windows and macOS.

+8. LibCMaker_Boost does not work with OS X universal binaries, CMAKE_OSX_ARCHITECTURES must contain only one architecture.

 ## Known build issues